WANF: Subchannels

-The station's digital signal is multiplexed:
+WANF broadcasts from a tower in northeastern Atlanta, near North Druid Hills.
+Its signal is multiplexed:

 Cozi TV and Grit were added as subchannels in 2015.

-WPCH-TV is Atlanta's ATSC 3.0 (Next Gen TV) station.
-WANF broadcasts its primary subchannel and a standard-definition mirror of it, while WPCH-TV in turn broadcasts WANF in the new standard.
+WPCH-TV is Atlanta's ATSC 3.0 (Next Gen TV) station, transmitting its own ATSC 3.0 signal as well as those of WSB, WAGA, WXIA and WANF.
+WANF in turn transmits WPCH's primary subchannel.

 Analog-to-digital conversion

-As WGCL-TV, this station shut down its analog signal over UHF channel 46 on June 12, 2009, as part of the federally mandated transition from analog to digital television; it retained its digital signal on UHF channel 19.
+As WGCL-TV, this station ended regular programming over UHF channel 46 on June 12, 2009, as part of the federally mandated transition from analog to digital television; it retained its digital signal on UHF channel 19, using virtual channel 46.
+The analog signal continued to operate for another two weeks, until June 26, to broadcast information regarding the transition to digital television under the SAFER Act.